Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Experiments

 \subsection{Novel View Synthesis}

-For this task, the quantitative results are shown in Table \ref{tab:nvs} and the qualitative results are shown in Figure \ref{pic:nvs1}.
-RealFusion\cite{melas2023realfusion} applies a NeRF model to distill the stable diffusion model, but is unable to produce visually plausible images.
-Zero123\cite{liu2023zero} produces visually reasonable images but suffers from inconsistency and instability among the generated images.
-SyncDreamer\cite{liu2023syncdreamer} and MVD-Fusion\cite{hu2024mvd} introduce the 3D attention mechanism to model the joint distribution of target views, enhancing the consistency of generation.
-However, both are limited to specific perspective.
-DreamGaussian\cite{tang2023dreamgaussian} employs SDS loss to optimize Gaussians, achieving superior efficiency.
-However, there is only supervision from the frontal perspective, leading to blurring of non-frontal parts of the object.
-Our method fully utilizes geometry and perception prior knowledge to supervise different Gaussian branches, achieving competitive generation quality.
-From the testing perspective, the images show excellent geometry and perception consistency.
+For this task, the quantitative results are shown in Table \ref{tab:nvs} and the qualitative results are shown in Fig. \ref{pic:nvs1}.
+RealFusion \cite{melas2023realfusion} applies a NeRF model to distill the stable diffusion model, but is unable to produce visually plausible images.
+Zero123 \cite{liu2023zero} produces visually reasonable images but suffers from inconsistency and instability among the generated images.
+SyncDreamer \cite{liu2023syncdreamer} and MVD-Fusion \cite{hu2024mvd} are limited to specific perspectives.
+Meanwhiles, MVD-Fusion is prone to perspective inaccuracy and multiple-perspective inconsistency, as shown in the third column of Fig. \ref{pic:nvs1}.
+DreamGaussian \cite{tang2023dreamgaussian} faces oversaturated textures or blurry back-view textures as shown in the second and fifth rows of Fig. \ref{pic:nvs1}.
+Our method utilizes geometry and perception prior knowledge to supervise different Gaussian branches, achieving competitive generation quality.